id4ho/crypto/notes/2/block-ciphers.md

 - no output bit should be close to a linear func. of the input bits
 - S-boxes are 4-to-1 maps (every output has exactly 4 preimages)
 - .. etc.

+##### Modes of operation
+ECB (electronic code book) is basically taking the entire message and breaking it into code blocks which would then be fed into the block cipher.
+This is not semantically secure because if two of the blocks are the same you run into a two-time-pad problem.

+**Deterministic Counter Mode**
+One simple way to achieve semantic security with a block cipher is to essentially convert it to a stream cipher.. i.e. run the PRF (PRP?) for however many blocks of input you have but instead of feeding it the message, you feed it the index of the block and then xor the entire thing with the message.